bibhab20/rcc-local/README.md

 This will build the Docker images and start the containers for both the backend and frontend applications.
 ## Step 2: Access the app
 * Frontend: Open your browser and navigate to http://localhost:3000.
-* Backend: The backend application will be running on http://localhost:8080.(you don't need to access this)
+* Backend: The backend application will be running on http://localhost:8080 (you don't need to access this)

 # Accessing logs
 In case of any failures or unexpected behaviour you might want to check the logs.
 Follow the steps below to access the logs of individual apps for combined.